souldern/souldern.github.io/home/announcements/tvp-lockdown.md

 “We have resources in place to respond appropriately and these will be targeted where the risk to the wider public is greatest.

-“We will continue to work with our partners, businesses and the public to protect our communities from Coronavirus."Email tracking gif
+“We will continue to work with our partners, businesses and the public to protect our communities from Coronavirus.

 Message Sent By
 Emma Tarry (Police, Communications Officer, Thames Valley)